 Back to Blog

 Looking to track your Phoenix Wallet transactions with Bitcoin-only accounting software for accurate tax reporting?
-This guide walks you through converting Phoenix Wallet's CSV export format for import into Clams using the Import (CSV) connection option.
-Unlike direct wallet connections (like Lightning nodes or xpubs), this method requires a one-time CSV export from Phoenix, enabling you to track both Lightning and on-chain transactions with accurate cost basis calculations.
+This guide walks you through importing Phoenix Wallet's CSV export into Clams using the native Phoenix connection.
+Clams understands Phoenix's export format directly, so there is no spreadsheet work or manual conversion.
+Export once from Phoenix, import, and track both Lightning and on-chain transactions with accurate cost basis calculations.

 Why Import Phoenix Wallet Data to Clams?